spicysomtam/k3s-aws-cluster/README.md

 # Put everything in the default vpc and subnets

-If you wish to use the default vpc, you can include the block above to pass details about it through:
+If you wish to use the aws account default vpc, you can include the block above the module to pass it through to the module:
 ```
 provider "aws" {
   region = "eu-west-1"